 Currently, the criminal justice system is trying to evolve.
 However, legacy systems, budgetary restraints, and the generally conservative nature of legal and government systems all dovetail into an antiquated bureaucracy.
 We can do better.

-In partnership with John Jay College, Justice Codes works closely with system stakeholders, startups, legal aid organizations, and other universities to achieve our pursuits.
+Justice Codes works closely with system stakeholders, startups, legal aid organizations, and other universities to achieve our pursuits.
 Our core competencies are: